jeremyzilar/jeremyzilar.com/index.md

 ---
 layout: home
 title: Jeremy Zilar
-deck: "I work with artists, musicians, writers, poets, creators, foundations and art organizations to improve the their unique rhythms, business operations, and artistic process."
+deck: "I work with artists, musicians, writers, poets, creators, foundations and mission-driven organizations to improve the their unique rhythms, business operations, and artistic process."
 ---

 I'm on the board of the [Brooklyn Rail](https://brooklynrail.org/).
 Recently, I've been helping the _Rail_ produce "_[The New Social Environment](https://brooklynrail.org/events)_", a series of daily conversations with artists, writers, filmmakers, and poets from around the world.